MP Core

 -

-including character development, plot pacing, and sensory language.
+Including character development, plot pacing, and sensory language.

 -

-through descriptive detail, metaphor, and dialogue.
+Through descriptive detail, metaphor, and dialogue.

 Express with Confidence

-in sharing unique perspectives through peer workshops.
+Sharing unique perspectives through peer workshops.